SantosRAC/SantosRAC/content/curriculum/index.md

  # Awards

   * Member of team of winning contributors of 2018 ISCB Wikipedia Competition, International Society for Computational Biology (ISCB) and WikiProject Computational Biology
+  * Member of the eLife Community Ambassadors programmee 2022-2023

 # Initiatives in Education